Anti-social behaviour: Australia

 Anti-social behaviour can have a negative effect and impact on Australian communities and their perception of safety.
-The Western Australia Police force define anti-social behaviour as any behaviour that annoys, irritates, disturbs or interferes with a persons' ability to go about their lawful business.
-In Australia, many different acts are classed as anti-social behaviour, such as: misuse of public space' disregard for community safety; disregard for personal well-being; acts directed at people; graffiti; protests; liquor offences; and drunk driving.
+The Western Australia Police force define anti-social behaviour as any behaviour that annoys, irritates, disturbs or interferes with a person's ability to go about their lawful business.
+In Australia, many different acts are classed as anti-social behaviour, such as: misuse of public space; disregard for community safety; disregard for personal well-being; acts directed at people; graffiti; protests; liquor offences; and drunk driving.
 It has been found that it is very common for Australian adolescents to engage in different levels of anti-social behaviour.
 A survey was conducted in 1996 in New South Wales, Australia, of 441, 234 secondary school students in years 7 to 12 about their involvement in anti-social activities.
 38.6% reported intentionally damaging or destroying someone else's property, 22.8% admitted to having received or selling stolen goods and close to 40% confessed to attacking someone with the idea of hurting them.
 The Australian community are encouraged to report any behaviour of concern and play a vital role assisting police in reducing anti-social behaviour.
 One study conducted in 2016 established how perpetrators of anti-social behaviour may not actually intend to cause offense.
 The study examined anti-social behaviours (or microaggressions) within the LGBTIQ community on a university campus.
 The study established how many members felt that other people would often commit anti-social behaviours, however there was no explicit suggestion of any maliciousness behind these acts.
 Rather, it was just that the offenders were naive to the impact of their behaviour.

 The Western Australia Police force uses a three-step strategy to deal with anti-social behaviour.